keikaloustian/keikaloustian/README.md

 🔎 Looking for entry level full-stack / frontend developer positions

-🛠️ Currently working on: websites for businesses
+🛠️ Currently working on: Wordpress websites for businesses

 📖 Currently reading: *Grokking Algorithms: An illustrated guide for programmers and other curious people* by Aditya Bargava